 Russia is a permanent member of the United Nations Security Council, a member of the Asia-Pacific Economic Cooperation (APEC), the Shanghai Cooperation Organisation (SCO), the World Trade Organisation (WTO), and is a leading member of the Commonwealth of Independent States (CIS).
 Being the UNESCO member country since 1954, the Russian Federation actively implements projects in the field of physical education, science and culture.

-Development of physical education and sports is a top priority of the country’s social policy.
-The Russian government has launched sport federal target programmes aimed at developing both high-performance and grassroots sport, modernizing children’s sports schools and providing them with equipment and gear, creating regional centres for sports reserve development, and constructing budget-friendly sports venues that will provide Russian citizens with the opportunity to practice sports.
+Development of physical education and sport is a top priority of the country’s social policy.
+The Russian government has launched sports federal target programmes aimed at developing both high-performance and grassroots sports, modernising children’s sports schools and providing them with equipment and gear, creating regional centres for sports reserve development, and constructing budget-friendly sports venues that will provide Russian citizens with the opportunity to practice sports.

 Russia annually hosts a number of major grassroots sports activities, such as the Cross-Country Race of the Nation, Ski Track of Russia, Golden Puck and Leather Ball, as well as Spartakiades for different groups of population – students, young people, working teams, disabled people and retirees.
 Compared with the year 2008, the share of population regularly practicing physical activities and sports increased twice and reached 43 million people.

 On September 1, 2014, the Russian government launched implementation of the Russian National GTO (the Russian acronym for the ‘Ready for Labour and Defence’ slogan) Health and Fitness Programme, or the GTO complex.
 The complex consists of standards for the physical development and preparedness of people across various age groups.
-Since the signing of the executive order on revival of the GTO complex, up to 700,000 people took GTO tests, and almost half of them passed them and were awarded gold, silver and bronze badges for meeting standards.
+Since the signing of the executive order on revival of the GTO complex, up to 2 mln people took GTO tests, of them over 550,000 people have obtained the excellence pins for the successful tests performance.

-In October 2015, Russia submitted a bid to host the Sixth International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS VI).
-Russia’s bid was approved on February 9, 2016.
+In autumn 2015, Russia submitted a bid to host the Sixth International Conference of Ministers and Senior Officials Responsible for Physical Education and Sport (MINEPS VI).
+Russia’s bid was approved in February 2016.
 The sports capital of the Russian Federation, Kazan (Republic of Tatarstan), was selected as the host city for the upcoming conference.